World Bank’s Executive Directors Visit Tarbela Dam - UrduPoint

 World Bank’s Executive Directors Visit Tarbela Dam

-A delegation, comprising Executive Directors of World Bank, visited iconic Tarbela Dam on Tuesday, therein they had a detailed round of the Dam, Tarbela 4th Extension, and the under-construction Tarbela 5th Extension Hydropower Project
+A delegation of World Bank comprising Executive Directors on Tuesday visited iconic Tarbela Dam, therein and reviewed Tarbela 4th Extension, and the under-construction Tarbela 5th Extension Hydropower Project

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Feb, 2025) A delegation, comprising Executive Directors of World Bank, visited iconic Tarbela Dam on Tuesday, therein they had a detailed round of the Dam, Tarbela 4th Extension, and the under-construction Tarbela 5th Extension Hydropower Project.
+TARBELA, (UrduPoint / Pakistan Point News - 18th Feb, 2025) A delegation of World Bank comprising Executive Directors on Tuesday visited iconic Tarbela Dam, therein and reviewed Tarbela 4th Extension, and the under-construction Tarbela 5th Extension Hydropower Project.

-At Tarbela 5th Extension, the delegation witnessed construction activities on Inlet, Tunnel and the Power House sites, said a press release.
+At Tarbela 5th Extension, the delegation witnessed construction activities on Inlet, Tunnel and the Power House sites.

+Chairman WAPDA Engr.
+Lt.
+Gen. Sajjad Ghani (Retd) accompanied the delegation during the visit.

-During the briefing, the delegation was informed that Tarbela Dam had been phenomenally contributing for economic development and social uplift in Pakistan since its completion in 1974.
-It had released about 411 million acre feet (MAF) of stored water from the reservoir for agriculture besides providing and contributed 597,309 million units of low-cost and environment friendly hydel electricity to the National Grid.
+During the briefing, the delegation was informed that Tarbela Dam has been phenomenally contributing for economic development and social uplift in Pakistan since its completion in 1974.
+It has released about 411 million acre feet (MAF) of stored water from the reservoir for agriculture besides providing and contributed 597,309 million units of low-cost and environment friendly hydel electricity to the National Grid.

 It is important to note that the economic and financial benefits of one MAF of water in Pakistan are estimated at US$ 1 billion, therefore, total benefits accrued so far from Tarbela Dam stand at US$ 411 billion.